kubernetes101/pib-dev/labs/outer-loop-multi-cluster.md

 flt check app imdb
 flt check app dogs
 flt curl /version
 ```

 ## Clean Up

-- Once you are finished with the workshop, you can delete your Azure resources
+Once you are finished with the workshop, you can delete your Azure resources.

 ```bash
 # start in the base of the repo
 cd $PIB_BASE
 git pull